BenjaminDalziel/analytical-workflows-2024/classes/RegularExpressions/README.md

 3. *Use R to Extract Location Information*:

 - Create a vector of species observations in R, including both complete and incomplete information.
-- Use the sub or str_extract function with your regular expression pattern to extract the location information.
+- Use your regular expression pattern to extract the location information.

 4. *Display Results*: